Kyle Lowry NBA Playoffs Player Props: Heat vs. Nuggets

 Kyle Lowry Insights vs. the Nuggets

-- He's put up 5.6 threes per game, or 10.9% of his team's shots from beyond the arc this season.

-- Lowry's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Nuggets give up 112.5 points per game, eighth-ranked in the league.
+- On defense, the Nuggets have conceded 112.5 points per contest, which is eighth-best in the league.

-- On the boards, the Nuggets are ranked No. 1 in the league, allowing 40.8 rebounds per contest.
+- On the boards, the Nuggets are No. 1 in the league, allowing 40.8 rebounds per game.

 - Conceding 11.4 made 3-pointers per game, the Nuggets are the third-ranked squad in the league.